Labstat Blog

 • Product Analyses: FDA recommends determining levels of harmful and potentially harmful constituents (HPHC), including smoke constituents, as appropriate to the product.
 For smoked tobacco products, FDA recommends determining quantitative levels in smoke using smoking regimens that reflect a wide range of smoking intensities for the product.

 • Nonclinical Studies: Use nonclinical studies, such as in vitro toxicology studies, to help provide information about the health risks of the product.
-Labstat provides in vitro toxicology testing using the ToxTracker® assay, which is a quantitative reporter gene assay that provides mechanistic insight into the genotoxic properties of compounds.
-This helps you get a better understanding of the compounds in your product than other toxicology assays.
+Labstat provides regulatory in vitro toxicology testing for tobacco and nicotine products.

 • Studies in Adult Human Subjects: This involves clinical investigations, epidemiological studies, consumer perception studies, actual use studies, and other studies that provide insight into how consumers actually use the product and understand its marketing messages.
 This information provides insight into how consumers actually perceive of the product’s associated risks.